OleksandrKucherenko/autoproxy/README.md

 - [x] static `create` method that allows proxy creation with use of lambda
 - [x] `dispatchByName` method that calls specific inner instance method with provided parameters
 - [x] customization auto-generation flags, configure demands to helper code
+- [x] Proxy for final classes
+- [x] Yield predicate with customizable return (lambda expression) (use SKIP approach)
+- [x] Add Support for RxJava v2
+- [ ] Add Support for RxJava v3
 - [ ] customize Prefix of generated class "Proxy_" can be replaced by "Fake_" or "Stub_"
-- [x] Proxy for final classes
 - [ ] Allow Mutable inner instance, replace instance in runtime for proxy
-- [ ] Yield predicate with customizable return (lambda expression)
-- [ ] Add Support for RxJava v2
 - [ ] Add Support for Kotlin language (generate code in Kotlin)

-- [ ] Add Support for RxJava v3
+# 8. License

+MIT &copy; Oleksander Kucherenko (ArtfulBits IT AB), 2017-2020